shaptrshi/ERP/README.md

 	the product management page consist of data of the product in the stock ,thier price and catagory we can edit the prodcut information by clicking on "edit" button which will send you to edit page where we can edit product details.
-	We can delete a product to bu clicking on the "delete" button.
+	We can delete a product by clicking on the "delete" button.
-	There is a button with "+" icon to add new product, on clicking the button it takes you to new page where we can add details to add new products.
+	There is a button with "+" icon at the bottom right to add new product, on clicking the button it takes you to new page where we can add details to add new products.
 	The page on the top has search bar,to search the products on that page.

 Page 3) Order Management->